 What does a call sheet look like?

 First things first, what does a call sheet look like?
 There is a lot of information that needs to be fit into a lot of different sections, so it can be a little overwhelming at first.
-Luckily, StudioBinder has a call sheet builder that lays out everything in a template so that all you have to worry about is filling in the relevant shoot information.
+To help, StudioBinder has a call sheet builder that lays out everything in a template so that all you have to worry about is filling in the relevant shoot information.

 Look at a few call sheet examples, and you’ll see that there are several pieces of information nearly every sheet includes.
 Here are some of the key elements of a call sheet.

-Top of the call sheet
+Top of the callsheet

 • Call times (general, cast, crew)